Axis in Flutter Linear Gauge (SfLinearGauge)

 Inverse the axis

-The direction of linear gauge axis can be customized by the isAxisInversed property.
+The direction of linear gauge axis can be customized using the isAxisInversed property.

 Widget build(BuildContext context) {